Opening a bank account in Portugal is an essential step in your residency process.

 Banco Santander Totta was recently voted Portugal’s safest bank.
 Another safe choice would be Caixa Geral de Depósitos, which is Portugal’s largest bank and owned by the government.

-Opening a bank account in Portugal will make life more convenient for you, both if you’re a resident or non-resident.
+Opening a bank account in Portugal will make life more convenient for you, no matter whether you’re a resident or non-resident.

 Portugal is one of the easiest countries in Europe for opening a bank account.

-It has a wide range of good banks, including many foreign ones and several Portuguese ones that are designed with expat needs in mind.
+It has a wide range of reliable banks, including many foreign ones and several Portuguese ones that are designed with expat needs in mind.